DanteAlighierin/foot/README.md

 ## Unicode combining

-In order to handle combining characters, foot must store additional data for each cell.
+In order to handle combining characters (typically diacritics), foot must store additional data for each cell.
 By default, foot stores at most 2 combining characters per cell.
-This adds 9 bytes of additional space to each cell (that's 75% more space than without combining characters).
+This adds 9 bytes of additional space to each cell, or 75% more space than without combining characters).

 You can configure the maximum number of characters to store for each cell at **compile time** with